Dazcam/Bioinformatics-tutorials/pages/virtual_environments.md

 ### Setting up a virtual environment

-In the scope section, we discussed assigning variables in local and global environments.
 When we create a virtual environment we are creating an isolated environment for our project of interest.
-This allows us to download packages and control the conditions of that environment independently of the global environment of the system we are working on, but crucially, to use the same environmental conditions on different machines/clusters.
+This allows us to download packages and control the conditions of that environment semi-independently of the global environment of the system we are working on, but crucially, to use the same environmental conditions on different machines/clusters.

 Another advantage of using virtual environments is that downloading new packages into your home location on your computer cluster usually requires special super user privilages.
 Using virtual environments is a means to circumnavigate these privilage issues.

+In the scope section, we discussed assigning variables in local and global environments.
+Dowloading packages in specfic environments works similarly.
+If we download a package in our home or global environemnt the will be accessible in virtual environemnts, but packages downloaded in a virtual environment cannot be accessed globally.

 ***

 #### Create the sra2Peak environment

-First of all we create our virtual environment that uses python 3 as the default.
+First of all we create a virtual environment called **sra2peak** that uses python 3 as the default.

 ~~~bash
 conda create --name sra2peak
 ~~~

-Take a note of where the environment has been created after the **environment located section** something like
+Take a note of where the environment has been created after the '**environment located section**' something like

 ~~~bash
 /Users/darren/Programs/miniconda3/envs/sra2peak